liborty/random/README.md

 }
 ```

+Their filling with random numbers of required types is done by their `associated functions`, defined in module `impls.rs`.
- To use the generics, we generate an instance of one of these types.
-For single random numbers, it will be enum type `Rnum`, of the variant  corresponding to the end-type of the random numbers to be generated.
-Thus `Rnum` is just a wrapper, serving to communicate to the generic method(s) information about the actual type of the (random) numbers wanted.
-The following example shows variables of all the main types being declared:
+ First create an instance of one of these types.
+For single random numbers, it will be enum type `Rnum`, of the variant  corresponding to the end-type of the random numbers wanted.

+ `Rnum, Rv, Rvv` are just wrapper enum types, serving to communicate to the generic method(s) information about the actual type of the (random) number(s) wanted.
+The following example shows how to create instance variables for all them:

 ```rust
 let rf = Rnum::newf64();